-Why Cannabis Turns Eyes Red and How to Fix It
+Why Medical Marijuana Turns You Eyes Red and How to Fix It

 Red eyes are a telltale sign that you’ve smoked marijuana.
 And it’s not only smoking that leads to bloodshot eyes.
 Eating cannabis edibles can also cause temporary eye redness.

 For some people, bloodshot eyes happen every time they use a medical marijuana product.
 But for others, red eyes only occur occasionally—typically when they ingest higher quantities or use stronger cannabis products.

 So, why does marijuana cause red eyes?
 And is there anything you can do to avoid this cannabis red flag?

 Why Does Marijuana Make Your Eyes Red?

 It is THC’s effect on the body that causes your eyes to turn red when you smoke cannabis or eat an edible.

 When THC enters the body, blood pressure decreases.
 This drop in blood pressure causes blood vessels, including the capillaries in your eyes, to dilate.
 The result of capillary dilation is increased blood flow to your eyes...and the telltale cannabis redeye.